 - Areas within 60km of the Kenya-Somali border and Garissa District in Northern Kenya.

-- In Nairobi, there are no restrictions except the Eastleigh suburb and it is recommended to avoid other low income township areas in the city including all slum areas.
+- In Nairobi, there are no restrictions but it is recommended to avoid low income township areas in the city including all slum areas.

 - At the coast: Lamu County and within 15km of the coast from the Tana River down to Malindi.

 It should be noted that there are NO restrictions on travel to Kenya’s most popular tourist destinations in the national parks, reserves and wildlife conservancies.
 The wording of the British FCO travel advice states clearly that there is NO restriction on travel to the main wildlife areas including the Aberdare National Park, Amboseli, Laikipia, Lake Nakuru, Masai Mara, Meru, Mount Kenya, Samburu, Shimba Hills, Tsavo, and all restrictions have now been lifted on the beach resorts of Mombasa, Kilifi, Watamu and Diani.